 I’m talking about a future where we have the option but not the expectation to self-cyborg.
 A future where, when we’re confronted with the new and unprecedentedly strange kinds of minds we’re likely to meet in this century, we can embrace the new and the strange, and use it to make ourselves even more than we already are.
 A future where everyone has the data, information, knowledge, and ability to conduct their lives in their communities, the best they know how.

-I’m doing this in public, as best as I can, at AFutureWorthThinkingAbout.com, Technoccult.net, and the Technoccult News, because it’s my belief that, since we’re all affected by it, we All need to be doing this work.
+I’m doing this work in public, as best as I can, at AFutureWorthThinkingAbout.com, Technoccult.net, and the Technoccult News, because it’s my belief that, since we’re all affected by it, we All need to be doing this work.
 We need to take very seriously the changing pace, content, and tone of these conversation.
 We need to work toward a future where we’re not just running to catch up to the vastly changing pace of these realities, but are thinking ahead about their possibilities, and addressing their actualities As they arise.
 Not after.

 As I’ve said, before: